 It’s no secret that the US labour market has seen better days.
 How do American companies leverage their position and prestige to survive The Talent Recession?

-For an increasing number of them, hiring foreign remote workers is proving to be a welcome lifeline.
+For an increasing number of them, hiring foreign remote workers, including employees outside the US, is proving to be a welcome lifeline.

 Whether your firm is in the midst of its own global digital voyage of exploration or has yet to set sail, you’ll want to read our guide to effective, compliant hiring across borders.

 - Funding your global dream team

 Table of Contents

 Hiring remote employees is an effective way for US-based companies to tap into the global talent pool and access highly skilled, English-speaking foreign nationals and employees outside the US.
 Hiring remotely has multiple benefits including cost savings on office space, more flexible work hours, and improved morale among employees.

 Begin by considering the skills that you need to attract, and use that to define the parameters of your search.
 For example, the Czech Republic and Romania both offer large populations of skilled developers who speak English proficiently.

 In addition, their cost of living and average salary expectations make them ideal for US-based employers.